Y3l4n/Trending-Youtube-Scraper/README.md

 # Trending YouTube Video Scraper

-All credits go to [mitchelljy's Youtube Scraper](https://github.com/mitchelljy/Trending-YouTube-Scraper), this is just an updated version of it
+All credits go to [mitchelljy's Youtube Scraper](https://github.com/mitchelljy/Trending-YouTube-Scraper), this is just an updated version of it.

 Originally used to build [this dataset](https://www.kaggle.com/datasnaek/youtube-new) on Kaggle, which has about 6 months worth of trending YouTube videos on it.
 This script will scrape the most relevant information from videos that are currently trending on YouTube in a specified set of countries.
 You can find example output files in the output directory.